- Get Started

-An LRS has to support authentication, and the most common two authentication mechanisms HTTP basic authentication and oAuth.
+An LRS has to support authentication, and the most common two authentication mechanisms are HTTP basic authentication and oAuth.
 If an LRS is going to support oAuth, then it has to implement the various requirements listed below. oAuth is a commonly used specification for authentication on the web.
 This image is an example of a music site and Facebook connecting with oAuth.
 In most of the Tin Can API world, the consumer would be an application and the provider would be the LRS.
 LRSs can also connect to each other.
 Once connected they can use the Statement API to share statements.

 There are five scenarios:

 In the authorization process, the Tin Can API spec has specific ways that tokens, authorizations, and temporary credentials need to work with endpoints.

 If an oAuth connection is made, the scope of the data that can be shared through the statement API is defined.
 An LRS has to follow oAuth 2.0’s scope parameter, which is here.
 The scope allows the statement API to work with the data in the LRS on the users behalf.

 The LRS is responsible for populating (or validating) the authority portion of the statement, based on the credentials used to send the statement.
 There are specific requirements for constructing an authority based on each type of authentication.